Make A Booking Call Now

 Contravene Family Violence Safety Notice

-Contravene Family Violence Safety Notice is found in section 37 of the Family Violence Protection Act 2008 in Victoria.
-It is committed by a person who was served with a Family Violence Safety Notice and did not comply with any of its conditions.
-As the safety notice is a court order, it is crucial that the respondent understands and complies with all of its conditions.
+Contravene Family Violence Safety Notice is an offence under s 37 of the Family Violence Protection Act 2008 (Vic).
+It occurs when a person who has been served with a Family Violence Safety Notice fails to comply with any condition imposed by that notice.

 Have you been accused of Contravene Family Violence Safety Notice?